Dr Arti Siddhpura

 Biography

-Arti’s Ph.D. project was partly supported by prestigious CIEAM (CRC for Infrastructure and Engineering Asset Management) scholarship and hence based on the research requirements of the industry partners her project mainly focuses on stick-slip vibration-based diagnosis and prognosis of the cutting tool wear.
-Her research interests lie in the area of condition monitoring and automation with a focus on improving unmanned tool wear prediction methods.
+Dr. Arti’s scholarly journey is marked by a commitment to cutting-edge research and innovation.
+Her Ph.D. project, supported in part by the prestigious CIEAM (CRC for Infrastructure and Engineering Asset Management) scholarship, delved into the realm of stick-slip vibration-based diagnosis and prognosis of cutting tool wear, aligning closely with the research needs of industry partners.
+Her research interests orbit around condition monitoring and automation, with a specific focus on enhancing unmanned tool wear prediction methodologies.

 Fields of Research